YongDeng715/cs336-llm/notes/lecture01.md

         - Example:
             ```json
             {
+                "messages": [
-                {role:"system", content:"You are a helpful assistant."},
+                    {"role" : "system", "content" : "You are a helpful assistant."},
-                {role:"user", content:"What is the capital of France?"},
+                    {"role" : "user", "content" : "What is the capital of France?"}
+                ],
                 "reponse": {
-                    'a': "You shouldb'use a large dataset and train for a long time.",
+                    "a": "You shouldb'use a large dataset and train for a long time.",
-                    'b': "You should use a small dataset and train for a short time."
+                    "b": "You should use a small dataset and train for a short time."
                 },
-                "choice": 'a'
+                "choice": "a"
             }
             ```
         - Verifiers: